 The first thing people usually pay attention to when performing a detailed analysis of a bill on the state budget is its annexes.
-Large tables detailing where the government plans to get money from and what exactly it wants to spend it on.
+Large tables detailing where the state plans to take money from and what exactly it wants to spend it on.

 However, the “devil” lies in the text of the bill itself.
 The draft budget for 2025, which the Cabinet of Ministers approved on September 13 and submitted to parliament for consideration, was no exception.